manya-bansal/manya-bansal.github.io/content/posts/mosaic.md

 notes : "Under Submission"
 ---

-We introduce Mosaic, a sparse tensor algebra compiler that can bind tensor (sub-)expressions to external functions of other tensor algebra libraries or compilers.
+**Abstract.** We introduce Mosaic, a sparse tensor algebra compiler that can bind tensor (sub-)expressions to external functions of other tensor algebra libraries or compilers.
 Users can extend Mosaic by adding new functions and can bind a sub-computation to a function using a scheduling API.
 Mosaic substitutes the bound (sub-)expressions with the specified function call and automatically fills in the rest of the unbound code using